sara-murley/medicare-medicaid-reddit/README.md

 ---

 ## Project Overview
-This project performs topic modeling and clustering analysis on Reddit posts from selected subreddits (`Medicare`, `Medicaid`, and `HealthInsurance`) to uncover common themes and patterns in user experiences.
+This project performs topic modeling and clustering analysis on Reddit posts from selected subreddits (`Medicare` and `Medicaid`) to uncover common themes and patterns in user experiences.
 An interactive dashboard summarizes the findings and allows exploration of key topics and associated terms.

+This project was created as part of a class assignment at Georgetown University.

 **Interactive Dashboard:** [View Dashboard](https://smurley3.shinyapps.io/final_proj/)